How to Create a PTO Policy Blog Feature

 Unlimited PTO

 This policy allows employees to take as much time off as they need.
-There is no set number of days.
-The biggest benefit of unlimited PTO policy is that it offers employees workplace flexibility and allows them to take time off at their convenience.
-So, be it a doctor’s appointment or spring break, employees can take breaks from work freely.
+There is no set number of PTO days.
+The biggest benefit of an unlimited PTO policy is that it offers employees workplace flexibility and allows them to take time off at their convenience.
+So, whether it’s for a doctor’s appointment or spring break, employees can take breaks from work freely.

-According to a Harris Poll survey, 60% of professionals in America have more than 10 paid days off per year and an additional 7% employees have unlimited PTO.
+According to a Harris Poll survey, 60% of professionals in the US have more than 10 paid days off per year, and 7% of employees have unlimited PTO.

 Although it seems like you’re giving ‘unlimited’ time off, it’s a great way to demonstrate employee trust.
 This PTO policy works best if you’re a startup and want to attract top talent.
-It also works well if you don’t have the bandwidth to monitor employee leaves and track accrued time off policy.
+It also works well if you don’t have the bandwidth to monitor employee leaves or track accrued time off, and you measure employee performance by outcomes and targets.

 Netflix offers an unlimited PTO policy.
 As the company mentions, “We don’t set a holiday and vacation schedule, so you can observe what’s important to you—including when your mind and body need a break.”